flapdoodle-oss/de.flapdoodle.embed.mongo.spring/README.md

 To see if all works as expected and as a playground for integration problems you may have a look at [flapdoodle embed mongo canary](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo.canary).
-There you will find a minimal example for spring2.6.x, spring2.7.x , spring3.0.x and spring3.1.x (hint: spring3.0.x needs java17).
+There you will find a minimal example for spring2.6.x, spring2.7.x , spring3.x.x (hint: spring3.x.x needs java17).